LeahKagure/Learning_C/README.md

 **Sams Teach Yourself C in 24 Hours**

 This is a repository that contains projects coded using C for step-by-step learning of the language's fundamentals.

-The directories are chapters in the book and contain the codes for the specific chapters
+**Chapters**

 - `Introduction`
 - `Part I: The Basics of C`